There are a lot of houseplants out there that are cherished for their foliage, but orchids aren’t among them.

 This is one of the most common causes of wilting flowers but is often overlooked for a very simple reason.

-There are approximately 800 genera of orchids out there, and they don’t share the exact bloom times or durations.
+There are approximately 800 genera of orchids out there, and they don’t share the exact life cycle, bloom times, or durations.

 Knowing the genus your orchid belongs to can let you know if those suddenly wilting blooms are normal.